 The reasoning behind why the court will look to any changes in the overall character of a relationship is essential if there is any dispute that may arise in relation to the date of separation.
-Consequently, the court will look at the entirety of circumstances of the relationship pre and post-separation.
+Consequently, the court will look at the entirety of the circumstances of the relationship pre and post-separation.

-Although some of the aforementioned indicators may be considered, it should be reemphasised that the absence of the indicators does not within itself signify that the marriage has come to an end, and that there is no formula which is indicative that the marriage has reached its conclusion.
+Although some of the aforementioned indicators may be taken into consideration, it should be reemphasised that the absence of the indicators does not within itself signify that the marriage has come to an end and that there is no formula that is indicative that the marriage has reached its conclusion.

 However, it must be communicated to the other spouse that one spouse wishes to sever the relationship and it must be clearly pointed out that the marriage is unambiguously over.

 In the event that one spouse has communicated to the other that the marital relationship is over, or both parties have accepted that the relationship is over and separation has occurred, there is no requirement that the parties must live separately outside of the marital home.

-Although separation under one roof is possible, parties wishing to count the relevant period towards the 12 month separation requirement must show that the marital relationship had irretrievably broken down, and that separation had occurred at a specific date.
+Although separation under one roof is possible, parties wishing to count the relevant period towards the 12-month separation requirement must show that the marital relationship had irretrievably broken down, and that separation had occurred at a specific date.